terrajobst/dotnet-nuget-gc/README.md

                                  done.
       -m, --min-days=VALUE       Number of days a package must not be used in order to be purged from the cache.
 Defaults to 90.
-      -?, -h, --help             show this message and exit
+      -p, --prune                prune older versions of packages regardless of age -?, -h, --help             show this message and exit